nisennenmondai/sts/README.md

 - Dealing with untrusted broker
 - Use of constrained devices
 - Need for secure E2EE of application data
-- Need for an additional layer of security working in conjunction with TLS
+- Need for an additional layer of security working in addition with TLS

 ![](doc/img/archi.png?raw=true "stack")